 - Any grade received as a result of a second academic integrity violation cannot be removed from the calculation of the GPA should the course in question be repeated.

-- The Academic Integrity Committee sanction letter will be placed in the student’s file in the Office of the Chancellor along with the instructor’s report.
+- The AIC sanction letter will be placed in the student’s file in the Office of the Provost along with the instructor’s report.

-- A copy of the letter will also be sent to the Vice Chancellor for Student Affairs/Dean of Students, and the University Registrar.
+- A copy of the letter will also be sent to the Vice President for Student Affairs and Dean of Students and the University Registrar.

-- False statements made during the course of the process may result in additional sanction(s) and a referral to the Vice Chancellor for Student Affairs/Dean of Students for a Student Conduct Code violation.
+- False statements made during the course of the process may result in additional sanction(s) and a referral to the Vice President for Student Affairs/Dean of Students for a Student Conduct Code violation.

 - The Provost or his/her/their designee involved may suspend the student from one or more classes, experiential clinics or labs for an interim period prior to resolution of the academic integrity proceeding if the Provost or his/her/their designee believes that the information supporting the allegations of academic misconduct is reliable and determines that the continued presence of the student in classes or experiential assignments poses a significant threat to any person or property.

 - The Provost or his/her/their designee must provide a written notice of the interim suspension to the student, with a copy to the Provost and the Dean of Students Office.
 The interim suspension will become effective immediately on the date of the written notice.